 Charles Anthony Proctor was born in 1857 in Guildhall, VT and moved to California with his family in 1858.
-Charles left for Arizona in 1876 with his brother Frank Louis Proctor and Frank’s wife Mary (Dowdle).
+Charles left for Arizona in 1876 with his brother Frank Louis Proctor and Frank’s wife, Mary Dowdle Proctor.
 The two brothers brought horses for the Baca Float Ranch (No. 3?).
-CAP worked around Madera Canyon and built the old little rock house.
+Not too long after, CAP worked in the Santa Rita mountains for Herbert Brown’s sawmill and built a little rock house.
 He also had a store in Quijotoa, AZ and sold meat to the miners.
 The mines there were active about 1883-1885.

 On May 15, 1913 Charles Anthony Proctor died on the Sopori Ranch.
 The Tucson Daily Citizen reports on May 17, 1913,